Lord Krishna and Liberation

 This movement was instigated by a poet and devotee of Lord Krishna called Jayadevan.
 He wrote eight padams [poems] called the Geetha Govindam [songs of Lord Krishna`s life].
 These poems change the future of the arts in India by encouraging devotion to Lord Krishna.

 The performances in north India by Jayadeva and his wife, Padmavathi, attracted pilgrims from all over the country.
-Some of these pilgrims were performers, writes and musicians.
+Some of these pilgrims were performers, writers and musicians.
 They took elements of the Geetha Govindam to their own region where they evolved into the various classical dances and dramas of India.

 These poems reached Kerala and were known as Ashtipadi attam.
 The early performance techniques included basic Mudras [sign language], facial expressions, body language and characters accompanied by musicians to tell stories about Lord Krishna.

 Jayaevan made the revolutionary step of having a singer singing the poems at the back of the stage.
-This act released the actor to express the story through purely through gesture.
+This act released the actor to express the story purely through gesture.

 A devotee of Lord Krishna called Tuchattu Ramanujan Ezuttachan, known as the father of Malayalam [the local language of Kerala], created the Malayalam alphabet and its language structure.
 He translated the The Ramayana [story of Lord Rama] into Malayalam to teach the local people to read, write and gain valuable access to knowledge.